chevybowtie/NESDR-Smart-v5-APRS-iGate/docs/direwolf-integration.md

 # Direwolf Integration Plan

-This document outlines how the `neo-igate` CLI will interact with Direwolf for APRS packet decoding and uplink.
+This document outlines how the `neo-rx` CLI will interact with Direwolf for APRS packet decoding and uplink.

 ## Goals
 - Launch or connect to a Direwolf instance configured for the NESDR audio feed.